CSI-Carlos-Cobian/CSI-Java-2021/Projects/Program-Your-Life/Loans.md

   * getMonthlyPayment()
   * getTotalPayment()
 * You must implement them to properly pay of a loan.
-* Differed loans don't have to be paid until a certain date. eg. `student loans until you graduate`
-  * Implement a differed payment flag

 * [Consider this implementation for reference.](https://github.com/seycileli/Loan-Calculator/blob/master/src/Loan.java)
 * An example of what a functional `Loan` class within your loop should look like this.